book page

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include WebGPU, WGSL, Web Graphics, GPU Compute, Shaders, plus context from love, margaret, antidote, life.
+Themes include WebGPU, WGSL, Web Graphics, GPU Compute, Shaders, plus context from life, love, three, meaning.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.